-A Formatting Disk Control Block (FDCB) in the Inner and Outer (if initialized) Disk Identification Zone shall register all recorded areas in the Formatting bitmap.
+All recorded areas shall be registered in the Formatting bitmap of a Formatting Disk Control Block (FDCB) in the Inner (and Outer) Disk Identification Zone.
 During the time intervals when the drive is idle, the De-icing process, controlled by the drive, can proceed in the background.
 When the application requests disk access, the De-icing process is suspended and the control of the disk is returned to the application.
 Application requested writes to previously unrecorded areas shall be registered in the FDCB.
 During background De-icing the drive should keep the FDCB updated.
-When an eject is requested during background De-icing, the drive shall update the FDCB before ejecting the disk.
+When an eject is requested during background De-icing, the drive may add a Temporary Lead-out Zone immediately following the last written ECC Block in the Data Zone (no unrecorded areas shall be present between the Lead-in Zone and such Temporary Lead-out Zone) according to the rules in 21.3 and the drive shall update the FDCB before ejecting the disk.